sourcegr/SRE-Validator/README.md

 ```

 ## Rules
+The rules should be an array of objects.

+The key of each object, should be the name of the input you want to check against.

-The rules can be a string, an array of strings, or an object.
+The value can be a string, an array of strings, or an object.
 Typically, strings and array of strings are used when there is no need for parameters.

 ```javascript
 const rules = [